zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

     - ``background_stopping`` for slowing of ions due to collisions with electrons or ions.
       This implements the approximate formulae as derived in Introduction to Plasma Physics, from Goldston and Rutherford, section 14.2.
+    - ``bremsstrahlung`` for slowing of electrons due to Bremsstrahlung collisions with ions.
+      This uses the cross sections as given by `Seltzer and Berger <https://doi.org/10.1016/0092-640X(86)90014-8>`__.
     - ``linear_breit_wheeler`` for electron-positron pair creation from the annihilation of two photons, according to the linear Breit-Wheeler mechanism
       (see for example `Gould et al. (Phys.
 Rev. 155, 1404, 1967) <https://doi.org/10.1103/PhysRev.155.1404>`__).
       This implements the generation of electron-positron pairs based on the analytical cross-section, e.g.